 Letter of Intent (LOI) (one-page limit): Provide a brief description of the research to be conducted.
 LOIs are used for program planning purposes only (e.g., reviewer recruitment) and will not be reviewed during either the peer or programmatic review sessions.
-Note: At this time, eReceipt is unable to read files made with Adobe Acrobat PDFMaker version 9.0 and higher.

-• Submit Pre-Application - Tab 5
+Submit Pre-Application - Tab 5

-This tab must be completed for the pre-application to be accepted and processed by CDMRP.
+This tab must be completed for the pre-application to be accepted and processed.